NatronGitHub/Natron/INSTALL_LINUX.md

 You'll find installation instructions in the README of both these repositories.
 Both openfx-misc and openfx-io have submodules as well.

-Plugins must be installed in /usr/OFX/Plugins on Linux Or in a directory named "Plugins" located in the parent directory where the binary lies, e.g.:
+Plugins must be installed in /usr/OFX/Plugins on Linux Or in a directory named "Plugins/OFX/Natron" located in the parent directory where the binary lies, e.g.:

-    bin/
+    App/
         Natron
     Plugins/
+        OFX/
+            Natron/
                 IO.ofx.bundle
+                Misc.ofx.bundle

 # Build